Carlo Lodi

 Carlo Lodi (11 February 1701 – 22 April 1765) was an Italian painter of the late-Baroque period in Bologna, mainly painting landscapes.

+Biography

 He was born and initially trained with Angelo Michele Cavazzoni.
 Another pupil was Bernardo Minozzi.
 He then went to work for some months under the landscape artist, Nunzio Ferraiuoli.
 He married in 1730, but had no children.